Updated October 26, 2022

 For questions regarding rights with respect to IRTF Stream Documents published before December 28, 2009, please consult the IRSG.

 Except for April 1 RFCs, all of these documents are IETF Documents and are subject to the rules in RFC 5378 and the TLP.

-April 1 RFCs are Independent Submission Stream documents and are subject to the rules as stated in Question 5.3.
+April 1 RFCs are Independent Submission Stream documents and are subject to the rules as stated above.

 Copyright and Other Notices in IETF Documents

 The copyright notice on every RFC published under the rules in RFC 5378 states “Copyright IETF Trust and the persons identified as the document authors”.
 What does that mean?

 As noted above, ownership of the copyright in each IETF Contribution is retained by its author(s).
 Once an IETF Document is published as an RFC, however, it includes contributions beyond those made by the original Contributors.
 In particular, the IETF Trust itself, through its contractor the RFC Editor and others, edits, combines, facilitates, formats, shapes and augments each RFC before it is published.
 Accordingly, the IETF Trust claims a joint ownership interest in the copyright in RFCs, in addition to the copyright held by individual Contributors in their Contributions.

 The IETF Trust’s copyright notice began to be applied to IETF Documents with RFC 4748.
 The notice required by RFC 4748 is similar, but not identical, to that required by RFC 5378.

 Some IETF Documents published before RFC 4748 came into effect carry a copyright notice stating “Copyright ISOC”.
 What does this mean?